Resources

 No

-How many additional units (titled parking/storage) are involved in this transaction?
+How many additional units (titled parking stalls/storage units) are included?

 Yes